Bob ("Weird Al" Yankovic song): Music video

-The music video references the recording of Dylan's song, "Subterranean Homesick Blues" in the 1967 D. A. Pennebaker documentary Dont Look Back.
-The video for "Bob" is similarly shot in black and white, and in the same back-alley setting, with Yankovic dressing as Dylan and dropping cue cards that have the song's lyrics on them, as Dylan did in the film.
-The video features cameo appearances by drummer Jon "Bermuda" Schwartz and frequent Yankovic video director Jay Levey, standing in the same positions as Allen Ginsberg and Bob Neuwirth in the Dylan video.
+The music video alludes to the clip of Dylan's song "Subterranean Homesick Blues" in the 1967 D. A. Pennebaker documentary Dont Look Back.
+The video for "Bob" is similarly shot in black-and-white, and in the same back-alley setting, with Yankovic dressing as Dylan and dropping cue cards that have the song's lyrics on them, as Dylan did in the film.
+The video features cameo appearances by Yankovic's drummer Jon "Bermuda" Schwartz and frequent Yankovic video director Jay Levey, standing in the same positions as Allen Ginsberg and Bob Neuwirth in the Dylan video.

-"Bob" was the only song on the album for which a video was made; plans had been made to film a video for the Eminem parody "Couch Potato", but while the work was in pre-production, the singer refused permission to make the video.
+"Bob" was the only song on the album for which a video was made; plans had been made to film a video for the Eminem parody "Couch Potato", but while the work was in pre-production, Eminem refused permission for Yankovic to make the video.
 So that the album would not be without a video, a quick one for "Bob" was shot and used on the tour and for the 2003 edition of Al TV.
 The video for "Bob" was subsequently released on "Weird Al" Yankovic: The Ultimate Video Collection DVD (2003).

+Personnel

+According to the liner notes of The Essential "Weird Al" Yankovic: